Feeling rusty? Everything you need to remember before a holiday abroad

 Do I really still need a visa in this day and age?

-Not only do lots of countries still demand that tourists pay for an arrange a visa before arrival - some have tightened their visa restrictions or suspended certain kinds of visas during Covid-19.
+Not only do lots of countries still demand that tourists arrange and pay for a visa before arrival - some have tightened their visa restrictions or suspended certain kinds of visas during Covid-19.

 There’s no visa for countries within the EU yet, though the ETIAS system looks likely to arrive in 2023.